micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-31-rashi_en.md

 <b>And invoke as witnesses against them heaven and earth.</b> But, one might contend, he already invoked them as witnesses above — “I invoke as witnesses against you, today, etc.” There, he spoke to the Israelites, but did not address heaven and earth.
 Now, however, he wanted to say, “Hearken, O heaven, etc.”

 ### passuk 29
-<b>After my death, that you will become depraved.</b> Yet, throughout all the days of Yehoshua, they were not depraved, as it is said, “The people worshipped Adonoy all the days of Yehoshua.”
+<b>After my death, that you will become depraved.</b> Yet, throughout all the days of Yehoshua, they were not depraved, as it is said, “The people worshipped Hachem all the days of Yehoshua.”
 [We derive] from here that a man’s disciple is as precious to him as his own person, for, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>so long as Yehoshua was alive, it appeared, to Moshe, as if he was alive himself.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY